Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Monte Carlo Simulations

 Three well-documented LLM judge pathologies degrade absolute rating scales while leaving pairwise comparisons largely intact, and the structural reason is the same for all three.
 Central tendency compression makes judges cluster ratings near the scale midpoint \citep{esmaeili2025quantitative}, discarding information at the extremes; in pairwise comparison, both items share the same call context, so compression affects both equally and preserves their relative ordering.
 Low self-consistency means the same item receives different ratings across repeated calls (intra-rater agreement can be as low as $\alpha \approx 0.27$, \citealt{haldar2025roulette}); in pairwise comparison, per-call anchoring noise is additive to both items and cancels in the difference.
 Scale-use heterogeneity (the rater analog of differential item functioning, \citealt{holland1993differential}) means judges apply different mappings from perceived quality to scale values; pairwise comparison is immune to multiplicative scale differences because the mapping multiplies both items equally and preserves the sign of the difference, though nonlinear differential functioning can still affect comparisons.

-The common thread is that calibrating a shared rubric across heterogeneous raters is infeasible, while fitting pairwise preferences with a Bradley-Terry model sidesteps the scale-calibration problem entirely.
+Calibrating a shared rubric across heterogeneous raters is infeasible.
+Fitting pairwise preferences with a Bradley-Terry model sidesteps the scale-calibration problem entirely.
 Chatbot Arena \citep{chiang2024chatbot} scores models this way for exactly this reason.
-These pathologies produce reduced discriminability analogous to the satisficing effects documented in survey research \citep{krosnick1991response}, and the tradeoff for the more-robust pairwise approach is higher per-comparison cost and susceptibility to position bias.
+These pathologies produce reduced discriminability analogous to satisficing in survey research \citep{krosnick1991response}, and pairwise costs more per comparison and is susceptible to position bias.

 To verify these arguments empirically, we run a simulation that generates items with known latent quality scores, applies Likert and Bradley-Terry (BT) scoring under identical per-observation noise \citep{peysakhovich2015pairwise}, and sweeps five Likert pathologies: central tendency compression ($\kappa$), per-observation anchoring noise ($\sigma_\text{anchor}$), scale-use heterogeneity ($\sigma_\text{slope}$), nonlinear scale distortion ($\gamma$), and discretization loss (number of scale points).
 Because both scoring arms receive identical per-observation noise, any pairwise advantage isolates structural properties of the comparison (shared context, immunity to compression and DIF) from noise differentials.
 Four experiments cross these pathologies: (1) ideal conditions, (2) a 3-way sweep of $\kappa \times \sigma_\text{anchor} \times \sigma_\text{slope}$ (64 conditions), (3) $\kappa \times \gamma \times$ scale points (48 conditions), and (4) a full 5-way crossing (768 conditions).